PlotMap: Automated Layout Design for Building Game Worlds: Problem Formulation

 \subsection{Plot Facility Layout Design}

 We define a {\em (facility layout) task} as a tuple

 where \begin{itemize} \item $\mathcal{F}$ is the set of (plot) facilities.
-Each facility has an identifier to be referred to by the constraints. \item $\mathcal{T}$ is a set of polygons on the map, each associated with a biome type (e.g., {\tt OCEAN}, {\tt PLAINS}, etc.). \item $\mathcal{C}$ is a set of spatial constraints over facilities in $\mathcal{F}$ and terrain types, each associated with a natural language utterance, such as ``Fordlen Bay and Snapfoot Forest are separated by the ocean.'' \end{itemize} An (optimal) solution to a task is an assignment of coordinates to all the facilities in $\mathcal{F}$, so that a maximum number of the constraints in $\mathcal{C}$ are satisfied considering their relations with each other and the polygons in $\mathcal{T}$.
-Our goal is to train a general RL agent to be able to find solutions to any arbitrary task.
+Each facility has an identifier to be referred to by the constraints. \item $\mathcal{T}$ is an underlying terrain map. \item $\mathcal{C}$ is a set of spatial constraints over facilities in $\mathcal{F}$ and biome types. \end{itemize} An (optimal) solution to a task is an assignment of coordinates to all the facilities in $\mathcal{F}$, so that a maximum number of the constraints in $\mathcal{C}$ are satisfied considering their relations with each other and the biomes in $\mathcal{T}$.